luiz-otavio/pterodactyl-go-client/README.md

 Would be nice if you contribute us with pull-requests for our project, its open!

 ## License
-That project is currently working with MIT License.
+That project is under in MIT License.
 Check out the LICENSE.md to read about it.